 Quick answer

 Is the air quality good in San Jose right now?
-San Jose, Costa Rica currently has an Air Quality Index of 25, classified as Good.
-PM2.5 is 6.8 μg/m³ (1.4x the WHO 2021 annual guideline of 5 μg/m³).
-Air quality is safe for everyone.
+San Jose, Costa Rica currently has an Air Quality Index of 57, classified as Moderate.
+PM2.5 is 10.8 μg/m³ (2.2x the WHO 2021 annual guideline of 5 μg/m³).
+Acceptable for most; sensitive groups should monitor.

 PM2.5